-In the 18th and 19th centuries various equations for the motion of the Moon were developed from Newton's equations via a process of successive approximation to higher terms of a finite series of trigonometric functions (necessitating harmonic synthesis or the sums of sine and cosine terms).
-These equations or theories of the Moon, as they were called, achieved greater accuracy and had practical significance for nautical navigation as well as for astronomical purposes.4 However as solutions became more accurate the work of analysis and algebra
+In the 18th and 19th centuries various equations for the motion of the Moon were developed from Newton's equations via a process of successive approximation to higher terms of a finite series of trigonometric functions.
+These equations or theories of the Moon, as they were called, achieved greater accuracy and had practical significance for nautical navigation as well as for astronomical purposes.
+However as solutions became more accurate the work of analysis and algebra required to derive the equations became ever more onerous.